GreptimeTeam/greptimedb/docs/rfcs/2023-03-08-region-fault-tolerance.md

 Some design considerations:

 - Why active detecting while we have passively detection?
 Because it could be happened that the network is singly connectable sometimes (especially in the complex Cloud environment), then the Datanode's heartbeats cannot reach Metasrv, while Metasrv could request Datanode.
 Active detecting avoid this false positive situation.
-- Why use region heartbeat instead of Datanode heartbeat, i.e. the detection works on region instead of Datanode?
+- Why the detection works on region instead of Datanode?
 Because we might face the possibility that only part of the regions in the Datanode are not available, not ALL regions.
 Especially the situation that Datanodes are used by multiple tenants.
 If this is the case, it's better to do failover upon the designated regions instead of the whole regions that reside on the Datanode.
 All in all, we want a more subtle control over region failover.

 So we detect some regions are not available.
 How to regain the availability back?